ImperialCollegeLondon/gdsims/docs/gui/usage.rst

 Totals - Genotype
 ^^^^^^^^^^^^^^^^^

-A plot of the total number of adult male mosquitoes over all sites for each day of the simulation.
-This includes plot lines for the different genotypes modelled - plot lines can be selected and re-plotted by clicking Plot again.
+A plot of the total number of adult mated female mosquitoes over all sites for each day of the simulation.
+This includes plot lines for the different genotypes modelled, including special combinations of genotypes such as the grand total, as well as release time lines - plot lines can be selected and re-plotted by clicking Plot again.
 Hover over the labels in the interaction sidebar to see descriptions for these.
 This plot uses data from the :ref:`totals_file`.
 W is a wild-type allele, D is a drive-type allele and R is a non-functional resistance allele.

 Totals - Allele frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^